apache/cloudstack-documentation/source/adminguide/api.rst

 To use the config drive the network offering must have the “ConfigDrive” provider selected for the userdata service.

-If the networkoffering uses ConfigDrive for userdata and the template is password enabled, the password string for the Instance is placed in the vm_password.txt file and it is included in the ISO.
+If the networkoffering uses ConfigDrive for userdata and the Template is password enabled, the password string for the Instance is placed in the vm_password.txt file and it is included in the ISO.